LinkedIn Messaging Workflow Tools for Recruiters

 Now you need to configure a sequence for your automated outreach.

-Note that you can also configure any step to be manually validated before their execution if you want to in Leonar.
+Note that you can also configure any step to be manually validated before execution if you want to keep control over sensitive messages.

 1/ Create two alternative sequences